59% Of voters on NikonRumors wanted a 16 Mp. camera. Well, good luck to them.

 A good example are the 50 and 85 mm Nikkors.
 Although the most demanding users will most likely shell out for the f/1.4 versions, the quality differences with their f/1.8 siblings are fairly marginal – especially on FX – while the price differences substantial: $1.200 in the case of the 85mm f/1.4G vs. the f/1.8G or D, for example.

-Still, the extreme resolution of the D800(E) presents challenges of its own, resulting – amongst others – in Nikon publishing a document with recommendations aimed at allowing users to take full advantage of the camera and not be disappointed with sub-par performance due to optically poor lenses or flawed camera management.
+Still, the extreme resolution of the D800(E) presents challenges of its own, resulting – among others – in Nikon publishing a document with recommendations aimed at allowing users to take full advantage of the camera and not be disappointed with sub-par performance due to optically poor lenses or flawed camera management.

 After all, there is only a limited number of users who have the pro-level knowledge and skills to manage a medium-format akin camera.